jimCresswell/cucumber-with-protractor-demo/README.md

 #### Using Gulp

 If you haven't yet installed/updated WebDriver run `gulp webdriver-update`.
 If you are having proxy issues then either use the --proxy option or [define your proxy details as environment variables](https://github.com/angular/protractor/pull/966), you may also have to [ignore SSL errors](https://github.com/angular/protractor/blob/847e73961e52caa1537df269589d9cfe6373b986/bin/webdriver-manager#L89).
+If you need to install Selenium stand alone server run `node .\node_modules\protractor\bin\webdriver-manage update --standalone`.

 * Make sure 'Gulp' is intalled globally, `npm install -g gulp`.
 * `gulp`.